Lbarret/beginner_tutorials/readme.md

 To run this project, run the launch file with a starting message:

-roslaunch beginner_tutorials conversation.launch my_message:="<ebter your start message here>"
+roslaunch beginner_tutorials conversation.launch my_message:="enter your start message here"

 Answer the question by inputing a y or n into the terminal.

 To call the service chatter in the command line, run the launch file using the above command.
 Before answering, open a new terminal and run the following:

-rosservice call /chatter "request_message: '<enter your response here>'"
+rosservice call /chatter "request_message: 'enter your response here'"